 On the main street of Bialowieża, Stoczek, where most of the Bialowieża Jews lived before the war, there will also be placed an information board showing the life of Jewish community in Bialowieza.

-The day before the ceremony there will be a meeting of the descendants of the Jewish families of Białowieża with today’s inhabitants of Białowieża, also with the oldest ones.
-It was thanks to the Jewish names and surnames stored in their memory that it was possible to start retrieving information about Jews in Bialowieża.
+BIALOWIEZA RESIDENTS are welcomed also the day before, on August 10th, at 5:00 p.m., to participate in a meeting with Bialowieza Jews descendants at Pałac Bialowieza Station, Kolejowa 1 St. It was thanks to the Jewish names and surnames stored in the oldest inhabitant’s memory that it was possible to start retrieving information about Jews in Bialowieża.